Key Takeaways

 In other words, the longer the blog articles, the more social media shares it gets.

-Specifically, the sweet spot for the most social shares was 3,000 to 10,000 words.
 Longer blog articles also increase conversion rates.
 CrazyEgg increased conversion rates 363% by switching to a long-form page.
-Longer content also increases the number of backlinks, according to Moz’s research.

 5. Answers questions with your content

-To quickly questions with your content, you should do what Marcus Sheridan did.
-He is one of the earlier adopters of content marketing and he is known for his revolutionary marketing strategy of answering his customers’ questions.
+He is one of the earlier adopters of content marketing.
+He is known for his revolutionary marketing strategy of answering his customers’ questions.

 Pro tip: Google has one goal and one goal only: give people the best search results possible.